Astrocal

 • curl or any HTTP client

-1. Create an Organization
+1. Create an Event Type

-curl -X POST http://localhost:3000/v1/organizations \
+curl -X POST https://api.astrocal.dev/v1/event-types \

 -H "Content-Type: application/json" \

-curl -X POST http://localhost:3000/v1/event_types \
+curl -X POST https://api.astrocal.dev/v1/event-types \

 -H "Content-Type: application/json" \